Mortgage Underwriter Certification and Training

-There are four designations offered through the Mortgage Bankers Association (MBA).
-The lowest level of certification contains the commercial and residential designations.
-The master designation recognizes knowledge in both commercial and residential fields.
-The executive designation recognizes long standing, real estate-professionals.
+There are five designations offered through the Mortgage Bankers Association (MBA).
+The lowest levels of certification contains the professional and achievement certificates.
+The specialist designation recognizes knowledge in four different areas.
+The professional and master designations recognize long standing, real estate professionals.

 How Do I Earn and Maintain Certification?

 Every designation requires you to be an MBA-member or currently working for a company associated with the MBA.
 You will also need to earn a minimum of 150 CMB points by completing documented education, participation and experience.
 The master designation requires you to complete an additional 50 CMB points.

 To qualify for the commercial and residential designation exams, you will need to have three years of experience in the field.
 The master designation will require you to have seven years of experience in the field and hold the lower level designations for at least two years.
 After 13 years and earning a senior management position, you may also qualify for the executive designation.

 All levels of certification require you to take a written and oral exam.
 You will receive your exam outline after completing the CMB point requirements and finding a sponsor.
 Certification can be renewed every two years by completing five continuing education points.

 What Courses Can I Expect?